 Trim the batting all the way to the stitch line, being careful not to snip stitches.
 Use duckbill scissors if you have them to make this step easier.
 Trim or grade the other seam allowances depending on the thickness of the fabrics used.
 In this case I only trimmed the flannel.
 The cupro can be a bit unravelly so I didn’t want to clip it too close to the stitch line and the fabric will sit smoothly inside.

 Turn the mask right side out and press well.
 If using a delicate fabric like silk or cupro, make sure to use a press cloth.

 Lay your mask back onto the pattern and mark with a removable pen where the topstitching for the batting will go as well as the notches on either end where you will fold the unfinished edges in.
 Topstitch a straight line between these markings on the four locations of your mask.
 Press either end in 3/8″ wrong sides together.
 Fold these edges in again, using the topstitched lines as a guide and press well.
 Topstitch down those edges at 1/8″.

 Pin each side of the velcro on the places marked on the pattern.
 The hooked side of the tape goes on the left (as worn) outside of the mask and the loops go on the inside of the right side.
 This way when you close your mask, you won’t accidentally catch your hair with the little barbed wires.
 Topstitch the velcro down as close to the edge as you can.
 I use the hooks as a guide trying to not sew through them but still catching the tape.

 Trim your threads, spray with a little lavender oil and get ready to have the best nap of your life!

-These are a real easy project to batch sew if you want to make them as gifts, and if you are making pajamas for yourself or others (like our Carolyn’s sizes 0-32) don’t forget to scrap bust a matching mask!
+These are a really easy project to batch sew if you want to make them as gifts, and if you are making pajamas for yourself or others (like our Carolyn Pajamas) don’t forget to scrap bust a matching mask!